 Madagascar, Malawi, Zimbabwe, Zambia, Moldova, Mozambique

-Farmer-to-Farmer: Southern Africa
+Farmer-to-Farmer: Southern Africa & Moldova

-CNFA recruits highly trained, exceptionally qualified volunteers — with years of experience in their respective fields — who offer their time and energy to provide technical assistance to farmers and entrepreneurs.
-Volunteers should be U.S. citizens or permanent residents.
+CNFA recruits highly-trained, exceptionally qualified volunteers — with years of experience in their respective fields — who offer their time and energy to provide technical assistance to farmers and entrepreneurs.
+Volunteers are U.S. citizens or permanent residents.

-- Improve Conservation and Sustainable Use of Environmental and Natural Resources: The program leverages conservation agriculture and other practices to produce higher and more stable yields while reducing environmental degradation.
+- Improve Conservation and Sustainable Use of Environmental and Natural Resources: The Program leverages conservation agriculture and other practices to produce higher and more stable yields while reducing environmental degradation.
 It also focuses on efforts to control Fall Armyworm, a significant pest of diverse crops in Africa, and to mitigate aflatoxin.